 You can save money on home improvements by learning how to do more jobs yourself.
 The Home Depot offers free in-store classes to help you master a wide range of DIY projects, plus free workshops for kids.

-Sign up for Barnes and Noble’s B&N Kids’ Club and your children will receive a free cupcake at the in-store cafe on their birthdays.
-You’ll also get 30 percent off a kids’ book or toy when you join, and a $5 reward for every $100 you spend on kids’ purchases.
+Sign up for Barnes and Noble’s B&N Kids’ Club and your child will receive a free cupcake at the in-store cafe on their birthday.
+You’ll also get 30% off a kids book or toy when you join, and a $5 reward for every $100 you spend on kids’ purchases.